jannis-kiriasis/digibooking/README.md

 ## Issues fixed

-Fit 2 columns with width 50% and margin on the same row.
+1. Fit 2 columns with width 50% and margin on the same row.
 The total width + margin is above 100%.
 Solution: use box-sizing:border-box and the margin width is included in the column width.

-Make the button left and right sides completely rounded.
+2. Make the button left and right sides completely rounded.
 Setting a border-radius: 50% will make my button completely rounder.
 Solution: Set the border-radius to the same dimension as the left and right padding.

-Center align horizontally 4 images in a div.
+3. Center align horizontally 4 images in a div.
 Solution: used display: flex and justify-content: center; [stackoverflow](https://stackoverflow.com/questions/10989238/center-image-horizontally-within-a-div)
+4. Make search-services-white and search-services-light-blue grow with their content.
+Solution: Add overflow:hidden to parent container [stackoverflow](https://stackoverflow.com/questions/4657148/how-to-make-a-div-grow-with-content)

 ## Tools Used